ModGardenEvent/website/src/content/blog/participant_guide.md

 Take things at your own pace and work within a scope you can handle, so you can work towards a finished mod.
 We're an anti-crunch environment here, so don't bite off more than you can chew.

-You may work either entirely solo or on a team, we will help facilitate people looking for a team to work with during planning phase and beyond.
+You may work either entirely solo or on a team.
+Teams can be predetermined before the Garden or you may find people to work with during Mod Garden, there is the #collaboration-requests channel for anybody who wishes to find people to collaborate with.

+Artists and musicians may additionally opt into the Artist Stall program, where they will get a small stall to tell people about what they have worked on.
+Where the artist stalls are located will depend on the Mod Garden's map.
+Please read any specific information about the Mod Garden to figure out where this area is.

 ## How to Participate?
 To participate, [join the Discord server](https://discord.modgarden.net) and run the `/register` and `/link modrinth` commands.

-When an event starts there will be an announcement in `#garden-announcements` from GardenBot.
-This message will have a button at the bottom, which will allow you to register.

-Alternatively you may run the `/event register` command.
+When an event starts there will be an announcement in `#garden-announcements`.
+You may run the `/event register` command to give yourself access to the event participant role.

 If you ever wish to drop out of the event whilst it is running, you may run the `/event unregister` command on the Discord bot.